appvia/tako/README.md

 kev init
 ```

 This identifies the default `docker-compose.yaml` and (if present) `docker-compose.override.yaml` files in your project directory.
-They will be used as Compose Kubernetes sources.
+They will be used as the source of truth for your application deployment in Kubernetes.

 Also, it creates a default `dev` environment and its Compose override file.

 Here's another example.
-It uses an alternate `docker-compose` file with `stage` + `prod` environments:
+It uses an alternate `docker-compose` file with `stage` & `prod` environments:

 ```sh
 kev init -f my-docker-compose.yaml -e stage -e prod